 Clements was instructed to clear the moot or valley south of the mountain of Boers.
 In December 1900 he camped with his 1 491 men and artillery around the farmhouse Nooitgedacht, a farm established in the 1830s.
 The original 1872 farmhouse still stands, undergoing renovations at the moment, and situated below a gorge with a stream running down from the mountain.

 Clements sent 308 men to the top of the towering mountain, positioning them in encampments of 25 men each, in a rough semi-circular line on either side of the gorge.
-Some built sangars or small forts, others simply used the rocks lying around.
+Some built sangars or small forts, others simply used the rocks lying around for cover.
 A heliograph station was established on top to communicate with troops in Rustenburg.